 High-end knives are not cheap, but connoisseurs of cooking understand that a quality knife is an essential tool in the culinary world, yet even the best blade needs to be kept in pristine cutting condition.

 Actual sharpening of the blade is undertaken on average every six to twelve months, whereas honing of the blade edge can be a daily occurrence after a hard day of knife play.
-Depending on the type of knife edge that needs honing will reflect in which rod to use.
+Depending on the type of knife-edge that needs honing will reflect in which rod to use.

 Ceramic Vs Steel Sharpening Rod: a Gentler Approach

 One of the key differences between ceramic and steel is that a ceramic honing rod tends to be gentler on high-end knives compared to its steel compatriot, improving the sharpness by smoothing off minute levels of uneven metal from the skin of the blade.
-The steel variant is more suitable for blades that have miniature serrated edges as the roughness of the steel is better at sharpening these types of knives and removing any rougher jaggedness.
+The stainless steel variant is more suitable for blades that have miniature serrated edges as the roughness of the steel is better at sharpening these types of knives and removing any rougher jaggedness.

 What About Maintenance?

-When it comes to care and maintenance, however, a steel rod requires more attention in part because of its magnetic nature.
+When it comes to care and maintenance of your knife sharpener, however, a steel rod requires more attention in part because of its magnetic nature.
 Fine metal shavings removed from the sharpened knife adheres to the surface and these particles need to be wiped off with a wet cloth or washed off.
 A ceramic rod doesn’t have this magnetizing feature so it just needs a gentle wipe with a damp cloth, or a soak in warm water every now and then and left to dry.
 It is important to clean it and the knife after use to prevent any minute metal shavings from getting into the food.

 Ceramic vs Steel Sharpening Rod: Cost Comparison